yea-hung/yea-hung/content/_index.md

 I am an epidemiologist at the [University of California, San Francisco](https://ucsf.edu) (UCSF).
 My research focuses on excess mortality associated with the COVID-19 pandemic.
 Previously, my work primarily involved HIV-related risk behaviors.

+More information on my academic activities can be found in my [curriculum vitae](cv_yea-hung_chen.pdf) and on my [UCSF profile page](https://profiles.ucsf.edu/yea-hung.chen).

+# Teaching

 I teach an introductory biostatistics course for UCSF's [Master of Science in Global Health program](https://globalhealthsciences.ucsf.edu/education/masters-program).
 In Winter 2019 and Fall 2019, I taught an introductory course on [R](https://r-project.org) for UCSF's [Department of Epidemiology and Biostatistics](https://epibiostat.ucsf.edu).

-More information on my academic activities can be found in my [curriculum vitae](cv_yea-hung_chen.pdf) and on my [UCSF profile page](https://profiles.ucsf.edu/yea-hung.chen).

 # Research